How to implement an award-winning intranet in a fraction of the time

 Rarely does business have the opportunity to grasp the gift of time, adopting a turnkey approach to your intranet will allow you to spend less time on creating the foundation and building blocks of your intranet and more time to focus on solving business challenges.
 Over the timespan of a year a business case, and even technical platforms, can change dramatically and I believe that, as is visible with Microsoft’s approach to the Office 365 product road-map, the future does not lie with large big bang projects but in an iterative approach gets you started fast and delivers additional value with each subsequent release.

-Whereas 2015 was a breakthrough year for turnkey intranet solutions, 2016 promises to bring further acceptance of the concept and a shift towards the approach becoming more common than alternative approaches such as in-house development and maintenance or a custom built solution.
-This isn’t just my own opinion, it is also being predicted by other respected industry veterans such as Sam Marshall at Clearbox Consulting, who just released a free SharePoint intranet-in-a-box report, and James Robertson, MD at Step Two Designs, who stated:
+Whereas 2015 was a breakthrough year for turnkey intranet solutions, 2016 promises to bring further acceptance of the concept and a shift towards the approach becoming more common than alternative approaches such as in-house development and maintenance or a custom-built solution.
+This isn’t just my own opinion, it is also being predicted by other respected industry veterans such as Sam Marshall at Clearbox Consulting, who just released a free SharePoint intranet-in-a-box report.

 "Within 1-2 years, the SharePoint intranet marketplace will shift from 90% custom-coded solutions, to 80-90% out-of-the-box intranet products running on SharePoint as a platform."